The PSA Blood Test

 PSA to Monitor for Cancer Relapse After Surgery or Radiation

-Cancer recurrence is signaled by a rising PSA.
+Cancer recurrence can be signaled by a rising PSA.
 Normally after surgery, the PSA should drop to undetectable levels.
 Even a small rise in PSA is significant.
-After radiation, the PSA should generally remain under 1.0, though exceptions certainly exist.
-The rate of PSA doubling is a very important indicator of the recurrent cancer’s aggressiveness.
+After radiation, the PSA should generally remain well below 1.0.
+When there is a cancer recurrence after previous surgery or radiation, the rate of PSA doubling is a very important indicator of the recurrent cancer’s aggressiveness.
 For example, recurrences associated with PSA levels that require over 12 months to double are low-grade.
-On the other hand, PSA that doubles in less than three months signals aggressive disease.
+On the other hand, a PSA that doubles in less than three months signals aggressive disease.

 Determining the Response to Hormone Therapy or Chemotherapy